SimpleFunctions

 Fund endpoints

 Same shape across CLI, REST, and the MCP adapter.
-Wire it into your OMS, your IC pack, your agent — same intent surface, same audit trail.
+Wire it into your OMS, your IC pack, your agent — same intent surface, same ledger-backed review.

 API reference